 The Elevating Futures Scholarship Fund

-Eligible students must be enrolled in a CPS or CPS-supported high school and currently part of the Chicago Scholars program.
+Eligible students must be enrolled in CPS or CPS-supported high school and currently part of the Chicago Scholars Program.
 Eligible students must also be enrolled in STEM coursework, have a GPA of at least 3.0, and a good attendance record.

 Watch the video below to meet this year’s scholarship recipients: